chapatt/bwog/README.md

 ```

 ## Post data
-The format of the source post JSON has the following structure.
+The source JSON has the following structure.
 Note the three types and following related properties.
 ```json
 [
   {